nfgallimore/Project1Report/README.md

 # Create Type Preferences
 ### The user will be able to alter what type of personality<br /> they prefer to match with.
 The preferences will default<br /> to what researchers believe is the 'perfect' match for <br /> your type.
+#### Priority: 20
+#### Estimation: 8
+1. Do UI changes to settings page
+2. Perform SQL changes
+3. Create POST and GET methods on controller for API
+4. Tie data into matching algorithm (e.g., with if statements)
+***
+This is a cool feature that allows the user to take control of their matching algorithm if they want to do it purely on what personality type the user thinks they like.
+This is closely related to the Accept / Decline matches story and maybe should be done by the same developer.
+It will have to be tied in with the matching algorithm logic when retrieving a list of potential matches for the user to swipe through.
+I gave this a priority of 20 because it is not pertinent to the functionality of the app.
+It a value of 8 for the estimation because it should not take too long, the longest part probably will be doing both of the back end API changes.
+The UI change is relatively minor.
+Tying the data into the matching algorithm should not be too hard either.
+If it is simply a filter to only select users with the personality type that the user chose, then it is very simple.

 # Set User Gender Preference
 ### A user will set their gender preference for matches.
 Will be<br /> opposite sex by default.
+#### Priority: 10
+#### Estimation: 8
+1.

 # See Photos After Match
 ### The user will be able to view photos of their match only<br /> after both people have accepted each other as a match
+#### Priority: 10
+#### Estimation: 15
+***
+I absolutely did not see this user story before and I have to say that I am not sold on the idea of not showing the pictures of people before they are matched.
+We should show them the pictures before the match.
+But if we were required to implement this story then it would probably not be very fun.
+I am working on creating a media library for the press to download images from, and have say that a senior developer spent a year on the project and I just had to spend 12 days doing styling changes.
+While this is not anywhere near the scope of that, I feel that dealing with photos might prove to be a challenge.
+Where do you store them?
+Do we have to set up a CDN?
+If so then this story is completely longer than 15 days.
+If it is just stored in a file system on one server then sure maybe it can take 15 days.
+I gave this story a priority of 10 because far less people will still want to use the application if they cannot see pictures of the people they are potentially going on a date with, unless you market it as some form of a blind-date app, but that's just cheap.

 # Change Application Notification Settings
 ### When another match sends a message or other reason for a<br /> notification be able to turn off/on